status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon-node-systemd.md

 sudo journalctl -u nimbus-eth2-pyrmont.service
 ```

-This will show you the Nimbus logs at the default setting -- it should include regular "slot start" messages which will show the sync progress.
+This will show you the Nimbus logs at the default setting -- it should include regular "slot start" messages which will show your sync progress.

 For more options, see [here](https://www.raspberrypi.org/documentation/linux/usage/systemd.md).